-The Analytics Event Volume page provides visualizations of the event totals by days, weeks or months.
-The graph may be moused over to display the data associated with each event.
+The Analytics Events Volume page provides visualizations of the event totals by days, weeks or months.
+The graph may be moused-over to display the data associated with each event.

 - Log in to Kochava.

 - Select the desired Account and App.

 - Select Analytics > Events Volume.

 For more information on the tools available for this Analytic Page such as the date field, exporting device IDs, sharing the page and applying Cohorts and filters, refer to our Analytics Page Tools support documentation.

 Events Volume Chart Overview

 The Events Volume Chart is divided into 3 main sections which are event names, the graphical display of event volume and the event totals for the selected time frame.
 Mousing over any event within the graphical display of event volume will display the data associated with the corresponding day/week/month.

 NOTE: When leveraging Cross App functionality, the event data that is consistent between each app of the App Name filter will be displayed within the Events Volume.
 For more information about adding apps using the filter feature, refer to our Analytics Page Tools support documentation.

 B. Graphic Display of Events Volume